siddarthpatil5450/offline-rag-assistant/README.md

 a local LLM served through [Ollama](https://ollama.com).

-Built as a working prototype for an internal logistics use case (carrier contracts
-+ shipment/rate data), then generalized here so anyone can point it at their own documents.
-This is a learning/portfolio project, not a polished product — read the code, it's commented throughout with the actual bugs that were found and fixed along the way.
+Built as a working prototype for an internal logistics use case (carrier contracts and shipment/rate data), then generalized here so anyone can point it at their own documents.
+This is a learning/portfolio project, not a polished product.
+Read the code; it's commented throughout with the actual bugs that were found and fixed along the way.

 ## What it does

-- **Document Q&A** — chunk, embed, and index any set of documents (PDF, DOCX, CSV/XLSX, or plain text) into a vector store; ask questions and get answers with citations back to the exact source file and page.
+- **Document Q&A.** Chunk, embed, and index any set of documents (PDF, DOCX, CSV/XLSX, or plain text) into a vector store, then ask questions and get answers with citations back to the exact source file and page.
-- **Automatic OCR fallback** — a PDF page is checked for a real text layer first;
+- **Automatic OCR fallback.** A PDF page is checked for a real text layer first.
-  if it's a scanned/flattened image instead, it's automatically rendered and run through OCR (EasyOCR) with no manual flag needed.
+  If it's a scanned or flattened image instead, it's automatically rendered and run through OCR (EasyOCR), with no manual flag needed.
 Each OCR'd page is cached to disk immediately after processing, so an interrupted ingest (laptop sleep, closed terminal, crash) resumes from where it left off instead of re-paying the OCR cost for pages already done.
-- **Text-to-SQL** — ask plain-English questions against a SQL database; the LLM generates the query, with an automatic retry if the first attempt fails or looks wrong.
+- **Text-to-SQL.** Ask plain-English questions against a SQL database; the LLM generates the query, with an automatic retry if the first attempt fails or looks wrong.
-- **Deterministic routing** — every question is classified in code (not left to the small local model's judgment) as a document question, a data question, a "what's in the knowledge base" question, or a general capability question.
+- **Deterministic routing.** Every question is classified in code, not left to the small local model's judgment, as a document question, a data question, a "what's in the knowledge base" question, or a general capability question.
-- **Ambiguity handling** — if a question could apply to more than one ingested document and their answers might differ, the system asks which one you mean instead of guessing or blending them together.
+- **Ambiguity handling.** If a question could apply to more than one ingested document and their answers might differ, the system asks which one you mean instead of guessing or blending them together.
-- **Simple ingestion UI** — a lightweight web page for adding or replacing a document without touching the command line.
+- **Simple ingestion UI.** A lightweight web page for adding or replacing a document without touching the command line.

 ## Architecture